 The four Argentines who have managed in the PL & how they fared

 When you think of Argentina, what do you think of?
-Samba?
+The tango?
 Beef?
 Natural beauty?
 No, it’s football.
 It’s Messi.
 It’s the Hand of God.

 For a long time, Argentina has had an impact on English football with players from the South American nation plying their trade in the First Division and especially the Premier League.